 Hence, the increasing order of acidic behavior is Hexane < Benzene < Ethyne.

-Why does benzene undergo nucleophilic substitutions with difficulty and electrophilic substitution reactions easily?
+Why does benzene undergo electrophilic substitution reactions easily and nucleophilic substitutions with difficulty?

-How would you make benzene from the following compounds?
+How would you convert the following compounds into benzene?

 (i) Ethyne (ii) Ethene (iii) Hexane